 The faculty member prepares a CPL assessment plan for the student (similar to a course syllabus, setting forth how the learning outcomes for the course will be assessed, and the student’s obligations, including due dates).

-Using the approved CPL form, the student registers for the CPL version of the course.
-Student pays applicable CPL fee.
+Using the approved CPL form, student pays applicable CPL fee.and Registration & Records registers the student for the CPL version of the course.
+Registation & Records enters the grade for the course as well.

-The instructor enters a grade upon completion and evaluation of work submitted by the student according to the CPL assessment plan.
-(This should be done no later than the end of the term, unless an “I” grade is awarded.)

 The instructor should retain the assessment plan and student materials used for the assessment according to standard retention schedules (currently at least one calendar year) before disposing of it.
 At the department’s discretion these materials may instead be maintained at the department level.

 Student Procedure

-The student completes Section 1 of the Other CPL Form for Non-Challenge Exam/Non-Portfolio CPL Form and submits the form to a Faculty Member or the Department Chair responsible for the course for which CPL credit is being requested.

 The student communicates with the faculty member or Department Chair and is informed whether or not CPL is available according to department or program guidelines.

 In situations where there are department or program guidelines for CPL credit: